Meet Our Lakeville Team

 I believe connections and relationships are key and focus my work on strengthening and building those connections.
 My goal is to create a comfortable, fun and encouraging space to work through challenges in life.
 I like to have fun and utilize a client centered approach in my work.
 I like to help my clients identify their own strengths and help clients come up with new and innovative ways to work through life stressors.
 I view the therapist and client relationship as that of a team and can’t wait to work together with my clients to meet their goals!

-Bachelors of Science in Social Work (BSSW) University of North Dakota
+Bachelor of Science in Social Work (BSSW) University of North Dakota

-Masters of Social Work (MSW) University of North Dakota
+Master of Social Work (MSW) University of North Dakota

 Licensure and Certificates